Home

 Choosing and installing the best indoor TV aerial in your loft depends entirely on where you live in the UK and available space.

-The UHF channel allocations of many UK television transmitters require wideband TV aerial installation, especially for good Freeview reception (DTV), whilst other regions allow the use of aerials optimised for a narrow band of UHF frequencies, even for Freeview.
-To find out the type of digital compatible TV aerial required in your particular region of the UK, try the 'transmitters page' on the DTG Website.
+The UHF channel allocations of many UK television transmitters require wideband TV aerial installation, especially for good Freeview reception (DTV), whilst other regions allow the use of aerials optimised for a narrow band of UHF frequencies.
+To find out the type of digital compatible TV aerial required in your particular region of the UK, enter your postcode on the Digital UK Coverage Checker.

 Interference Problems

-If ghosting (multipath reception) is a known problem and TV signal strength is strong in your area, we recommend a Log Periodic Aerial for small loft spaces as this will offer the best multi-path signal rejection (anti-ghosting).
-Log Periodic aerials also benefit from flat signal gain characteristics over the entire UHF TV band, whilst offering reasonable gain.
+If multipath reception caused by tall nearby buildings or obstructions is a known problem and TV signal strength is strong in your area, we recommend a Log Periodic Aerial.
+These are ideal for small loft spaces and offer the best multi-path signal rejection.
+Log Periodic aerials also provide consistent performance over the entire UHF TV band, with reasonable gain.

 Improve TV Reception